-Academic requirements vary with each TTUHSCEP School and particular degree program in which the student is enrolled.
-Students should consult with their respective School's academic/program advisor and/or School's catalog for specific details.
+Academic requirements vary with each TTUHSC El Paso school and particular degree program in which the student is enrolled.
+Students should consult with their respective school's academic/program advisor and/or school's catalog for specific details.

 3. Admissions and Applicants